Plugin Estimation of Smooth Optimal Transport Maps: Proofs of Upper Bounds for Two-Sample Empirical Estimators

 Abbreviate $\hat T_{nm}^{\mathrm{1NN}}$ by $\hat T_{nm}$.
 We have,

 To bound the first term, notice that,

 by convexity of $\norm\cdot^2$.
 Therefore, setting $M_n = \max_{1 \leq i \leq n} P(V_i)$, we obtain

-Since $T_0$ is $\lambda$-Lipschitz by condition~\ref{assm:curvature}, the claim is now a consequence of the following simple Lemma, which we isolate for future reference. \begin{lemma} Under the conditions of Proposition~\ref{prop:transport_1nn}, we have for any $\lambda$-Lipschitz map $F:\Omega\to\Omega$,
+Since $T_0$ is $\lambda$-Lipschitz by condition~\ref{assm:curvature}, the claim is now a consequence of the following simple Lemma, which we isolate for future reference. \begin{lemma} Under the conditions of the first claim of Proposition~\ref{prop:transport_1nn}, we have for any $\lambda$-Lipschitz map $F:\Omega\to\Omega$,